Updated May 1, 2022

 - Whenever possible, seek to minimize stops while traveling.

-- Domestic student travel will be allowed for Fall 2021 semester.
+- Domestic student travel is permitted.
 Review and approval should return to pre-COVID-19 processes.
 Travel must be conducted in full compliance with public health safety guidelines issued by the university, State of Indiana, modality of travel and destination.
 It is the responsibility of both the traveler and the approving department to ensure the travel is compliant.

-- Study abroad, and other forms of international student travel, including but not limited to travel sponsored by student organizations and individual student travel, will be allowed for Fall 2021 semester.
+- Study abroad, and other forms of international student travel, including but not limited to travel sponsored by student organizations and individual student travel, is permitted.
 Recommended approval for travel from the University’s Security and Risk Assessment Committee (SRAC) and subsequent approval from University leadership is also required when the country/countries that will be visited have a US Department of State Travel Advisory which is specifically at “Level 2 – Exercise Increased Caution – Contains Areas with Higher Security Risk” or higher.
 Please note that student travel to countries with a “Level 4 – Do Not Travel” designation is not allowed except when the designation is solely based on COVID-19 conditions.

 CDC recommendations for travel: https://www.cdc.gov/coronavirus/2019-ncov/travelers/travel-during-covid19.html